Project Lifecycle - Agile Framework

 I have already stated that

-is actually a framework
+agile is actually a framework, but what is

 that?

-Essentially, a framework
+Essentially, a framework is a

-collection of tools, practices and processes
+collection of tools, practices and processes but without a

 fixed structure.

-This allows you to combine those tools
+This allows you to combine those tools,

-in whatever way you
+practices and processes in whatever way you

 want, as long you don’t go against the principles.

-This allows you to have a tailor-made approach
+This allows you to have a tailor-made approach as to how

-your team works and because of the agile
+your team works and because of the agile nature, it also

-allows you the flexibility to change anything, anytime
+allows you the flexibility to change anything, anytime.

 Of course, this can also present a challenge:

-no two teams work the same way
+no two teams work the same way.
+This amount of

 customization may introduce some confusion as to how teams